Robot Synesthesia: A Sound and Emotion Guided AI Painter: Introduction

-We treat speech as a special case of sounds differentiated from natural sounds by having content specified in language.
+In contrast to powerful text-image models, existing audio-image models tend to focus on limited types of natural sounds~\cite{sound_guided_cvpr,wav2clip}, lacking semantic and emotional context understanding.
+To overcome this limitation, we treat speech as a special case of sounds differentiated from natural sounds by having content specified in language with an emotional context.
 We incorporate transcription and speech emotion recognition modules to enhance the understanding of the audio input.
-The transcribed text is encoded into the same latent space as the painting and, just as with audio, we form a loss function by comparing the encodings.
-Emotion (e.g., anger or excitement) is predicted from the input speech.
-We use a pretrained image2emotion model~\cite{szymczak2022emotionPrediction} to predict the emotion of the generated painting and form a loss function between that predicted emotion and the speech's emotion.
+The transcribed text is processed the same manner as the text input in the original FRIDA system where it is encoded into the input latent space.
+The differences between the input features and the features of the planned painting form the loss function for the planner to decide the brush stroke actions.
+To recognize emotion from the input audio, we use speech emotion recognition (SER)~\cite{burnwal2020-speechEmotionKaggle} trained with an additional dataset for robustness.
+We use a pretrained image2emotion model~\cite{szymczak2022emotionPrediction} to estimate emotion from the current canvas and then compare that with the emotion recognized from the input audio to form an additional loss term for the planner.

-While other sound-guided image manipulation methods are constrained by the dataset used to train their generator model~\cite{sound_guided_cvpr}, FRIDA does not rely on a pretrained generator and can, therefore, use sound guidance with arbitrary images.
+While other sound-guided image manipulation methods are constrained by the dataset used to train their generator model~\cite{sound_guided_cvpr}, \synesthesia{} does not rely on a particular pretrained generator and can, therefore, use sound guidance with arbitrary images.

-Our contributions are as follows: \begin{enumerate} \item A method for sound guided image manipulation with general content in the painting domain; \item A novel speech-to-painting method with speech decoupled into content via text and mood via speech emotion; and \item Our code is open sourced and freely available \url{https://github.com/pschaldenbrand/Frida} \end{enumerate}
+Our surveys show promising results on audio guided paintings, across both natural sounds and emotions as modalities.
+Furthermore, we qualitatively demonstrate the application of these results through a series of simulated as well as real-world paintings.

+Our contributions are as follows: \begin{enumerate} \item We developed a method for sound-guided image manipulation that generalizes across different content types in the painting domain, offering a novel way to integrate auditory cues into visual artwork creation. \item We crafted a speech-to-painting approach that separates speech input into content--interpreted through text--and mood--understood via speech emotion.
+This method aims to capture both the literal and emotional essence of the spoken input in the artwork. \item To support further research and collaboration, we will make our code publicly available upon the acceptance of this work, hoping to contribute to the broader community's efforts in this area. \end{enumerate} These efforts are intended to provide foundational steps toward leveraging sound and speech as well as emotions as inputs for robotic painting, aiming to capture a richer palette of human expression in art created by robots.